For this tutorial we do not offer a free download of the pattern.

 ![]() |

 Sew the bottom of piece P1 onto the piece P3.
-Sew right sides together using the simplified sewing technique or a saddle stitch ( do not lace up as in the previous step ).
+Sew wrong side to right side using the simplified sewing technique or with a saddle stitch ( do not make lacing as in the previous step ).

 SEE THE SIMPLIFIED SEWING GUIDE >